christopher-strack/spymarine/README.md

 Based on the fantastic reverse engineering work of https://github.com/htool/pico2signalk

-Only tested with Simarine Pico rev2
+Only tested with Simarine Pico rev2 and firmware 1.17

 ## Library Installation